40 LinkedIn Hacks to Use in 2024 (You Haven’t Heard All of These)

 6. Optimize your banner.

-Needless to say, your banner should grab attention.
+Your banner must grab attention.
 Even better, it should clearly define your offering and give your viewer a reason to stay on your profile.

 Jessica Lam Hill Young provides a great example.
-Her banner reinforces her brand, The Brand Creatives, and tells visitors what she does (world-class content) and for whom (tech companies).
+Her banner reinforces her brand, The Brand Creatives, and tells visitors what she does (content) and for whom (tech and SaaS companies).

-The CTA in the banner directs visitors to the featured section, where they can potentially begin their journey by starting with a call.
+The CTA in the banner directs visitors to the featured section, where you can book a call.

 Image Source

-Another compelling (and highly functional) LinkedIn banner belongs to Jasmin Alić.
+Another well-designed (and highly functional) LinkedIn banner belongs to Jasmin Alić.
 The banner offers a consistent brand experience for Hey Jay.
 The banner shares what Alić does and shows examples of his clients.

 Image Source